space-wizards/RSI.py/spec/RSI.md

 Key | Meaning
 --- | -------
 `name` | The name of the state.
 Can only contain lowercase alphabetic, numerical, and some special (`_-`) characters.
 `select` | A list of strings.
 There will be a very specific list of selectors and these can not be used arbitrarily.
+Optional.

 States cannot have all the same identifying values.
 A state with different flags and same name can thus exist, while two states with the same name and no flags will be incorrect.